telerik/winforms-docs/diagram/features/save-and-load-layout.md

 {{endregion}}

->note You can use the RadDiagram.**Load** method in order to load data from a string representation of the XML data.
+>tip You can use the RadDiagram.**Load** method in order to load data from a string representation of the XML data.